Ahhh, the challenge of managing multiple senders.

 But why should you care?
 These days we don’t worry about long-term storage of our apples.
 Instead, we find fresh apples every time we go to the grocer.
 The same kind of “Bad Apple” problem can happen in email delivery.
 One client sending bad email can ruin the reputation of your entire mail flow and cause email for other clients to be blocked or directed to the Spam folder.

 But it doesn’t have to be that way.
-Here are 6 ways ESP's protect their 'good apples' just like a good produce manager.
+Here are 5 ways ESPs protect their ‘good apples’ just like a good produce manager.

 As an Email Service Provider (ESP) managing delivery, protecting your good apples from a bad apple is an essential part of your operation.
 So the question is, how do good ESP’s keep those bad apples out of the cart?

 1) They start with an Acceptable Use Policy

 As an ESP, your first line of defense is an Acceptable Use Policy (AUP).
 This defines exactly what emailing behavior you consider acceptable and unacceptable on your network.
 Your contract or terms of service should reference the Acceptable Use Policy and give you the right to terminate clients who violate the AUP.
 You need this to protect your network from the effects of rotten apples.